Solidedge/ncs_setup/README.md

 ```
 Note that the folder must be empty!

-Followed up by updating west:
+Adjust my_projects/west.yml to satisfy your needs, before you follow up by updating west:
 ```
 west update
 ```